andrescv/jupiter/README.md

 * [Spike](https://github.com/riscv/riscv-isa-sim): The original RISC-V ISA simulator that implements a functional model of one or more RISC-V harts.

+### Acknowledgments

+A big thank you to all the people working on the RISC-V project.

 ### References

 1. https://github.com/riscv/riscv-isa-manual